What are the relative ages of these rocks?

 - When lava erupts, does it create a layer similar to a sedimentary rock?

 - What is relative age?
 How does it differ from absolute age?

 - Why do the principles of relative dating not indicate the absolute age of a rock unit?

-- Under what circumstances would a rock unit with an older fossil be above a rock until with a younger fossil?
+- Can you think of a way a rock unit with an older fossil could be above a rock until with a younger fossil?
+Describe the scenario.